sufkes/imaging_tools/README.md

 This will load the required HPC modules, activate a Python environment with the required packages installed, and add the script directories to your `$PATH` variable so that they can be run by name.

+## Available tools
+Scripts that do not have an entry in this list may not work yet.
 ### `dicom/` - Tools for processing DICOM files
 * `processDicom.py` - Sort DICOM files into directories.
   * Run `processDicom.py -h` for usage.